4rr4y/GIFNoise/README.md

 python3 gifnoise.py show secretkey hidden.gif showcat.jpg
 ```

-It is recommended to:
+## Recommendations

-* not overload any GIF and store too much data as LSB as the resulting image would have pretty high "noise".
+* Do not overload any GIF and store too much data as LSB as the resulting image would have pretty high "noise".
+If required, can consider compressing the content and hiding the compressed content in the GIF.
 * Pick GIFs with multiple moving components to make the presence of "noise" less obvious.

 ## Examples